-Think about the last time you searched Google for an answer to a question.
-You typed in something along the lines of “how to...” or “why is...” in hopes of finding helpful content that addressed your question.
-Did you even notice the ads on the top of the search results, or did you skip down to the top organic search results—blog articles attempting to answer your question?
+When you last searched Google to find an answer to a question, did you type something along the lines of “how to...” or “why is...” in hopes of finding information?
+Did you even notice the ads on the top of the search engine results, or did you skip down to the top organic search results showing relevant blog articles?

 I’m going to hazard a guess that it was the latter.

 My point isn’t to argue for pooling all of your resources into organic search, but rather to take a smarter approach to paid advertising for your own company.
 If you’re really trying to earn the trust of prospects before earning a conversion, it’s a good idea to promote blog content as part of your pay-per-click advertising campaigns.

 To best determine where to allocate PPC resources, it’s important to think about your company’s current conversion goals and develop keyword lists and PPC advertisements from there.